LeighAllenDev/RocktoSpock/README.md

 There was a bug in my code So that 2 of the possible outcomes were missing, this also caused the game to stop working.
 This, again was picked up by my Mentor and I was able to add the missing outcomes into the code which prevented this issue from happening again.

+### Bugs
+If you find a bug in my code please let me know!
+This is my first JS project so I wouldn't be surprised if there are some.

+A known bug is the responsiveness of the site.
+I have tested this site on 4 smartphones and the icons have appeared slightly missaligned on each of them at different times.

+I have tested this site on AmIResponsive and it shows up differently on that than it does on any device I've tested it with.

 ## Deployment
 I deployed my site onto **GitHub Pages** using the following steps:
 1. Open GitHub projects repository and click on the **Settings** tab at the top.